dougschallmoser/trailblaze/README.md

 # Trailblaze

-Trailblaze your way to a new trail friend.
-This is a geosocial single page application built with React/Redux/Rails.
+Trailblaze your way to new outdoor friends.
+Trailblaze is a geosocial single page application built with React/Redux/Rails.
 Find new friends in your area, communicate, explore trails and go on outdoor adventures.

 ## Installation